 The Palace on Wheels does not merely offer an opportunity to enjoy the luxuries of royal past.
 Rather, it allows you to enjoy all modern facilities you can think of.
 The four twin bedded chambers, that form part of each coach, are laced with facilities like channel music, intercom, attached toilets, running hot and cold water and shower to make you feel comfortable.
 It is as if you are staying in a five-star hotel.

 The two restaurant of the Palace on Wheel with evocative names, The Maharaja and The Maharani have a decor that is every bit royal.
 However, the cuisine on offer is varied – Continental, Chinese, Indian and Rajasthani.
 Again, the bar too exudes of royalty but the stock comprises the best of the Indian and international brands.
 With traditionally clad attendants serving, you feel all the more special.

 The Royal Journey

-Starting off from the Delhi cantonment, the train cruises through some of the most exotic destinations in the state of Rajasthan – Jaipur, Jaisalmer, Jodhpur, Sawai Madhopur, Ranthambore, Chittaurgarh, Udaipur, Bharatpur and Agra.
-At each of these destinations, an air conditioned luxury coach will take you on a trip to explore the attractions of the city.
-These attractions comprise the gorgeous creations of nature as well as man himself.
-You will see the towering forts and elegant palaces that are the standing reminder of bygone era.
-You will also enjoy spotting some majestic animals and colourful birds in the forests of the state.
+Starting off from the Delhi cantonment, the train cruises through some of the most exotic destinations in the state of Rajasthan – Jaipur, Jaisalmer, Jodhpur, Sawai Madhopur, Ranthambore, Chittaurgarh, Udaipur, Bharatpur, and Agra.
+At each of these destinations, an air-conditioned luxury coach will take you on a trip to explore the attractions of the city.
+These attractions comprise the gorgeous creations of nature as well as the man himself.
+You will see the towering forts and elegant palaces that are the standing reminder of the bygone era.
+You will also enjoy spotting some majestic animals and colorful birds in the forests of the state.
 At various destinations, shopping forms a major highlight.

 The Experience At The End Of The Journey

-For you, though the journey ends, yet the royal feel of it will stays throughout your lifetime.
+For you, though the journey ends, yet the royal feel of it will stay throughout your lifetime.